 The process of applying to a HELOC is similar to applying for a home equity loan.
 You’ll first need to decide how much credit you’d like to borrow, then prepare your finances for the loan application process.

 When it comes to figuring out how much of a HELOC you can afford, it’s helpful to use something called your combined loan-to-value ratio (CLTV).
 You can determine this number by adding your desired line of credit to your existing mortgage, then dividing that sum by the current appraised value of your loan.
-Most lenders will require your CLTV to be 85% or lower in order to approve your HELOC application.
+Most lenders will require your CLTV to be 85% or lower to approve your HELOC application.

 If your CLTV is higher than 85%, you might consider either requesting a smaller line of credit, paying down more of your first mortgage, or waiting to see if the value of your property increases.

 Another reason to be sure your finances are in order before applying for a HELOC is that it will help you qualify for the best interest rates.
 Prime rates, or the rate at which banks offer credit to their preferred customers, are only available to those with good credit scores and in good financial standing.
-If your CLTV is too high, or your credit score too low, then you might be better off improving your overall financial profile before submitting an application.
+If your CLTV is too high, or your credit score too low, then you might be better off improving your overall financial profile before applying.

 Who a HELOC is good for

 HELOCs are a great option for anyone with substantial equity in their home who needs more flexibility in their borrowing capabilities.
-This might work well for someone who isn’t quite sure how much money they want to borrow or for someone who may need to borrow several sums over a period of years.
+This might work well for someone who isn’t quite sure how much money they want to borrow or for someone who may need to borrow several sums over years.

 Keep in mind that although HELOCs come with more flexibility, they can also end up costing you more in the long run.
 Because HELOCs generally have variable interest rates, you might end up paying a significant amount in interest payments during your repayment period.
 Be sure to look into whether or not your interest payments qualify as tax-deductible, since this may be another way for you to save money on the overall cost of your loan.